Advanced CSS Units & Functions¶

 | Read field value | Layout JSON inspection or get_post_meta() |

-🔬 Needs Testing | Functions stored as complete strings, e.g. "clamp(16px, 2vw, 24px)" |
+🔬 Testing needed | Functions stored as complete strings, e.g. "clamp(16px, 2vw, 24px)" |

 | Modify field value | Layout JSON update or update_post_meta() |

-🔬 Needs Testing | Must preserve entire expression syntax |
+🔬 Testing needed | Must preserve entire expression syntax including spaces |

-| Define CSS custom property | Write to Theme Options Custom CSS or page Custom CSS | 🔬 Needs Testing | Standard CSS syntax in the appropriate field |
+| Define CSS custom property | Write to Theme Options Custom CSS or page Custom CSS | 🔬 Testing needed | Standard CSS syntax in the appropriate scope field |

-| Read CSS custom properties | Parse the Custom CSS field value | 🔬 Needs Testing | No API endpoint for individual properties — parse from CSS text |
+| Read CSS custom properties | Parse the Custom CSS field value | 🔬 Testing needed | No dedicated API endpoint — parse from CSS text |

 Version Notes¶